scambier/markov-strings/README.md

 const options = {
   maxTries: 20, // Give up if I don't have a sentence after 20 tries (default is 10)

-  prng: Math.random, // An external Pseudo Random Number Generator if you want to get seeded results
+  // If you want to get seeded results, you can provide an external PRNG.
+  prng: Math.random, // Default value if left empty

+  // You'll often need to manually filter raw results to get something that fits your needs.
   filter: (result) => {
     return result.string.split(' ').length >= 5 && // At least 5 words
            result.string.endsWith('.')             // End sentences with a dot.